Consensual Non-Consent

 In practice

 CNC is characterised less by any specific act than by its process: detailed advance negotiation of acts, limits and themes; an agreed safeword or non-verbal safe-signal that can halt the scene at any moment; sobriety and high trust between partners; and an understanding that the surface narrative of resistance never overrides that safe-signal.
-Scenes may incorporate restraint, dominance and submission, and scripted struggle, and are typically closed with aftercare and a debrief.
+Scenes may incorporate restraint, dominance and submission, scripted struggle, or impact play such as spanking, and are typically closed with aftercare and a debrief.
 A pre-negotiated kidnapping or capture narrative (see kidnapping role-play) is one common framing.

 Psychology